-The GX1 processor (silicon revision 8.1.1) is the central module of the SC2200.
-For detailed information regarding the GX1 module, refer to the AMD GeodeTM GX1 Processor Data Book and the AMD GeodeTM GX1 Processor Silicon Revision 8.1.1 Specification Update document.
+The GX1 processor (silicon revision 8.1.1) is the central module of the SC3200.
+For detailed information regarding the GX1 module, refer to the AMD GeodeTM GX1 Processor Data Book and the AMD GeodeTM GX1 Processor Silicon Revision 8.1.1 Specification Update documents.

-The device ID of the SC2200 processor is contained in the GX1 module.
+The SC3200 processor's device ID is contained in the GX1 module.
 Software can detect the revision by reading the DIR0 and DIR1 Configuration registers (see Configuration registers in the AMD GeodeTM GX1 Processor Data Book).
-The AMD GeodeTM SC2200 Processor Specification Update document contains the specific values.
+The AMD GeodeTM SC3200 Specification Update document contains the specific values.